junjunguo/spring/README.md

 > “Authorization” refers to the process of deciding whether a principal is allowed to perform an action within your application.

 ### 9.1

+### 10

+>  I believe that interfaces are key to writing loosely coupled code and that they should be used at all layers of an application, not just at the data-access layer.